napjon/ds-nd/p6-datviz/README.md

 # Design

+The visualization initialized as a time series data, showing 2015 US Flight performance.
+Originally the visualization starts with on time flights measured by delayed flights.
+But delay flights is not the only one that makes flights not on time.
+Time series line plot chosen for this visualization.

+I don't use pie chart as visualization, as it makes harder to measure the angle.
+I don't use stacked bar chart as categories can be measured because each month will have different height baseline(depends on category below it).
+With this visualization, we can compare total number of flights, decrease because of which incident, and we can compare various incident independently.

+Delayed minutes also use with time series line plot, because we can see which delay affecting delay overall.

 After collecting the feedback, in the first plot  I notice that number of flights delay doesn't really cared that much, and they just prefer to have total delay altogether.
 So based on this, I will just use total number of flights